haoliuhoward/undercoverPolicing/README.md

+# Covert Assignments
-# Covert Assignments: Undercover Infiltration and the Repression of Protests
+## Undercover Infiltration and the Repression of Protests

 Authors
 ---